Operation & Revenue

 - 5:00 PM to 10:00 PM: Open public use of the entire facility (drop-in use such as walking, pickleball, volleyball, indoor soccer, and organized sports games/practice)

 Weekends will be scheduled to continue to allow open public use at a certain percentage of the gyms should a tournament be scheduled.
-Combined with the indoor facilities at the middle schools, the City would also have City Auditorium and a new gym as part of the Douglass Neighborhood Recreation Center to provide gym space for a variety of community needs, including drop-in use, tournament play, Parks and Recreation programming, and scheduled games and practices.
+Combined with the indoor facilities at the middle schools, the City would also have City Auditorium and a new gym at the Douglass Activity Center to provide gym space for a variety of community needs, including drop-in use, tournament play, Parks and Recreation programming, and scheduled games and practices.

 Indoor Facility Projected Operational Costs